ovestokke/mcp-memory/GOOGLE_OAUTH_SETUP.md

 - A Google account
 - Access to [Google Cloud Console](https://console.cloud.google.com/)

+## For Personal Use Only

+This guide configures the app for **your use only**.
+The app will remain in "Testing" mode with only your email address allowed.
+No one else can sign in - perfect for personal MCP memory!

 ## Step-by-Step Instructions

 ### 1. Create a Google Cloud Project